richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 You'll learn to add automatic testing for coding standard and code coverage and good practices.
-This is all triggered by a *git push*; by uploading your package's new code to its GitHub.
+This is all triggered by a *git push* the command that uploads your package's code to its GitHub.

-We'll use an example package as a testcase.
+We'll use an example package as a test case.

 In the end, you'll have a script that forces you to work like a pro.